 Technology Intensive, Hybrid, and Online Courses

-The course will be online hybrid. for the CS Dept is online synchronous zoom meetings plus recording lectures, thus allowing students to listen to recorded lecturers asynchronously.
+The course will be an online hybrid course.
+For the CS Department it is online synchronous zoom meetings plus recording lectures, thus allowing students to listen to recorded lecturers asynchronously.

 Faculty Web Page and MYSJSU Messaging